nytimes/pourover/index.md

 	var sex_filter = PourOver.makeExactFilter("sex",["m","f"]);
 	collection.addFilters(sex_filter);

 Now, say we wanted to query for all the two-eyed women in our collection.
-We simply get the `MatchSet` for each query & `and` them together.
+We get the `MatchSet` for each query & `and` them together.

 	var two_eyeds = collection.getFilteredItems("eyes",2),
 		women = collection.getFilteredItems("sex","f"),